-Piplo Productions is a family-run endeavor, our small contribution to make the world a little better.
+Piplo Productions is our small contribution to make the world a little better.

 Chandra Ghosh Ippen, Ph.D.